Common to the four:

 - Expy: Of Gordy, who was also played by Daran Norris.

 - Face of a Thug: When moving into Palm Woods, Mrs. Knight thought he was an Ax-Crazy serial killer after seing him in very unlikely situations.
 It took her a while to realize he was the maintenance guy.Katie: My mom thinks you're an ax maniac.Budda Bob: That explains why she screams every time she sees me.

 - Hidden Depths: In Big Time Wedding Buddha Bob reveals that he's a great cook, mechanic, teller of make-believe stories. and can re-tile a bathroom pretty well.

 - Nice Guy: Despite his gruff appearance, Buddha Bob is one of the nicest characters on the show.
 Heck, he's even nice to Bitters.

 - Beware the Nice Ones: She doesn't care about producers, as Gustavo well knows.

-- Cool Teacher: She is a very nice and charming teacher only if you behave in class.
+- Cool Teacher: She's a very nice and charming teacher, but only if you behave in class.

-- Reasonable Authority Figure: She understands when Logan prefers to delay their project so he could tutor properly his partner and concedes them the extension.
+- Reasonable Authority Figure: She understands when Logan prefers to delay their project and properly tutor his partner, and concedes about giving them the extension.

 - Stern Teacher: While she knows her students are also busy celebrities, she will put their education above everything, even over their careers.